McDanielES/FitnessAssistant/README.md

 #### To Run The Application:
 + Make sure the `ProfilesDataBase.txt` was created and inserted in the repo's main directory.
-+ Install a Java compiler, such as `javac` in Linux to compile .java classs, if your distro does not come with one already.
++ Install a Java compiler, such as `javac` in Linux to compile .java classes, if your distro does not come with one already.
 Install openjdk if `javac` is not available.
 + Compile the `FitnessAssistant.java` file which contains the <i>main</i> method.
 All of the necessary .class bytecode files will be automatically created.
 + Enter `java FitnessAssistant` to run the program.